Find Affordable College Courses

 Providence, RI

-College Unbound came in at #10 in this year’s edition of the Most Popular Other Interdisciplinary Studies Bachelor’s Degree Schools in the New England Region ranking.
-Located in the medium-sized city of Providence, College Unbound is a private not-for-profit college with a fairly small student population.
+College Unbound did quite well in this year’s ranking of the most popular places for other multi/interdisciplinary studies students to get a bachelor’s degree.
+It came in at #10 on the list.
+Located in the city of Providence, College Unbound is a private not-for-profit college with a fairly small student population.

 About 77% of the students majoring in other interdisciplinary studies at the school are women while 23% are male.